linked-db/linked-ql/site/docs/setup.md

 ### Realtime Setup

-_Live Queries for MariaDB is **coming soon**.
+_Live Queries for MariaDB **coming soon**._
-Current client usage is for standard query execution._

 ## FlashQL

-Use as an in-memory alternative to engines like SQLite or PGLite.
-Provides an embeddable SQL runtime and supports multiple dialects.
+Use as an in place of SQLite, PGLite, and similar.
+Speaks both MySQL and PostgreSQL.

 ```js
 import { FlashQL } from '@linked-db/linked-ql/flashql';